Redevelopment efforts finally bringing new life to downtown Niagara Falls

 In 2019, Montante redeveloped three century-old buildings at 616 Niagara St. in the Falls into commercial space with 17 apartments on upper floors.
 That $5 million project is anchored by the headquarters of the Niagara Global Tourism Institute and a co-working space, called TReC.

-It's exciting for residents to see the transformation after so many years of false starts, said Niagara Falls Mayor Robert Restaino.
+It's exciting for residents to see the movement after so many years of false starts, said Niagara Falls Mayor Robert Restaino.

 "The community has been waiting such a long time to see this come together, it brings that hope that we've turned the corner and we're going to make downtown alive again," he said.